G-1X48L403S6

 what

-Why we did it
+Why we needed to do it

 The health centre was poorly equipped, with even essential but basic medical equipment in short supply.
 The building itself was not in good condition and was not a welcoming place.